Origins of the Qin

 Qinshi Chubian Qin biographies Five-string Qin Melodies Qins from Qin and Han to the Wei and Jin Periods 中文 首頁

-Ancestors of the modern qin?
+Ancestors of the classical qin?
 2 (enlarge; see others)

-Legends say the qin was invented over 4,000 years ago.3 There have also been a number of stories of people playing the qin during the following two millennia, and arguments about the type of people who first played it (philosophers; royalty; commoners), but all of this involves much speculation.4 There is conclusive evidence of there having been an instrument (or a class of instruments) called "qin" from as early as the 16th C BCE, but this evidence is not so much physical as pictographic, primarily in the earliest Chinese written characters, found in archaeology sites: oracle bone graphs from the Shang dynasty (16th-11th C. BCE) and gu wen script from the Shang and early Zhou (11th C - 256 BCE) dynasties (all discussed further below).
-None of these give any indication of what the "qin" may have looked like.
-Then from the Zhou dynasty there are figurines showing people playing what might well represent zithers, but none of these has enough detail to show their actual structure.5
+Legends say the qin was invented over 4,000 years ago.4 There have also been a number of stories of people playing the qin during the following two millennia, and arguments about the type of people who first played it (philosophers; royalty; commoners).
+But all of this involves much speculation.5 There is conclusive evidence of there having been an instrument (or a class of instruments) called "qin" from as early as the 16th century BCE, but this evidence is not so much physical as pictographic, found primarily in the earliest Chinese written characters, found in archaeology sites: oracle bone graphs from the Shang dynasty (16th-11th C. BCE) and gu wen script from the Shang and early Zhou (11th C - 256 BCE) dynasties (all discussed further below).
+None of these gives any indication of what the "qin" may have looked like at that time.
+And from the later Zhou dynasty there are figurines showing people playing what might well represent zithers, but none of these has enough detail to show their actual structure.6

 Legendary origins of the qin

-Kenneth DeWoskin has written the following concerning traditional stories about the origins of the qin,8
+Kenneth DeWoskin has written the following concerning traditional stories about the origins of the qin,9

-There is also disagreement amongst modern historians and archaeologists.
+Today the disagreement amongst modern historians and archaeologists is even greater as they have to consider the contribution of instruments from Chu.
 Much of this has to do with terminology: to what sorts of musical instruments did characters such as qin and se originally refer?
+And when considering a possible Chu origin, does this mean considering the possibility that there was foreign influence on its development?

 The earliest Chinese music instruments

-Musicologists have arranged all traditional music instruments into four categories,11 and from sites dated to the Shang dynasty archaeologists have found examples for three of these categories:12 membranophones (in particular, skin-head drums), idiophones (chimes and bells) and aerophones (ocarinas and flutes).
+Musicologists have arranged all traditional music instruments into four categories, membranophones, idiophones, aerophones and chordophones), further subdividing chordophones into five types, zithers, lutes, harps, lyres and musical bows (see Music Instrument Categories and their Chinese translation).
+And from sites dating to the Shang dynasty archaeologists have found examples for three of these categories:12 membranophones (in particular, skin-head drums), idiophones (chimes and bells) and aerophones (ocarinas and flutes).
 As for the fourth category, chordophones, although no instruments have been found, evidence from the oracle bones and gu wen suggest that they did exist.

 Chordophones13 have been sub-divided into five types, zithers, lutes, harps, lyres and musical bows.
 Of these there is no evidence in pre-modern China for lyres or musical bows.
-As for indigenous harps14 or lutes,15 there is no evidence for them in China prior to their introduction there beginning in the Han dynasty.
+As for indigenous harps14 or lutes,15 unless one accepts the Chu instruments as lutes instead of zithers (see argument) there is no evidence for them in China prior to their introduction there beginning in the Han dynasty.
 But as for zithers,16 although no physical examples have yet been found that can be dated to before the 5th c.
 BCE, evidence from oracle bone and gu wen graphs is sufficient to show they did exist in China at least as early as the Shang dynasty.

 The earliest Chinese zithers